chbfiv/chopchopboost/README.md

 # Chop Chop Boost

 Turn your goals into a Pokémon-style Trading Card Game!
 Define your 'Series', collect themed 'Boosters' for each milestone, and reveal powerful 'Cards' to master new skills.
+Test

 ## Project Structure